Student Checkout Policies

 WJU students receive an identification card at registration through the Student Life office.
-This ID serves as a library card, as well as for other functions on campus.
+This ID serves as a library card for the Paul Nystrom Library.
 Students are responsible for any items checked out on their card.
-Please ask at the Circulation Desk about special borrowing privileges for WJU faculty & staff, alumni, audit students, local ministers, and Western and Fuller seminary students.
+Please ask at the Circulation Desk or visit this page regarding borrowing privileges for WJU faculty & staff, alumni, audit students, local ministers, and Western and Fuller seminary students.

 |3 weeks:||Most items, excepting those below|

 |A/V Materials:||Seven (7) Days|